 MineARC Stench Gas cylinders are loaded with Ethyl Mercaptan, pressurised with a non-flammable gas.
 It is pressurised further with nitrogen.

 A standard one-litre cylinder of MineARC Stench Gas contains 100g of Ethyl Mercaptan.
 It can be distributed efficiently through approximately 620,000 cubic metres of air in an underground mine, operating within a temperature range of 1°C to 54°C.

 Table 1.0 MineARC Stench Gas Ratio

 How Can Stench Gas Be Non-Flammable?

-The flammable properties of Ethyl Mercaptan within the stench gas cylinders is altered due to the incorporation of the non-flammable material – Tetrafluorethane.
+Altering the flammable properties of Ethyl Mercaptan within the stench gas cylinders is due to the incorporation of the non-flammable material – Tetrafluorethane.
 Combining Tetrafluorethane within the cylinders prevents flammable levels from being formed; hence the end product at the point of dispersion is not flammable.

-MineARC Stench Gas is tested using the internationally recognised standard verification method for testing concentration limits of the flammability of chemicals in the air; ASTM method E-681.*
+Testing on MineARC Stench Gas uses the ASTM method E-681.
+The internationally recognised standard verification method for testing concentration limits of chemicals’ flammability in the air.*

-Although the MineARC Stench Gas system is classified as non-flammable, Ethyl Mercaptan is a hazardous chemical stored under pressure, and as such, all precautions need to be taken in the handling and transportation of stench gas cylinders.
+Although classed as non-flammable, MineARC’s Stench Gas contains Ethyl Mercaptan, a hazardous chemical stored under pressure.
+As such, all safety precautions apply to the handling and transportation of stench gas cylinders.

 It is important to note that as solutions can separate over time, to ensure the stench gas is safe and effective, there is a two-year shelf life on the gas cylinders from date of manufacture.